Seminal Workers' Compensation Case Results:

 Murphy Law Firm is currently arguing the constitutionality of Insurer denial of class I, permanent whole person impairments when not accompanied with wage loss.
 This action is currently being decided by the Montana Workers Compensation Court.
 If successful, this decision will result in millions of dollars of benefits to the poorest of injured workers in Montana.

-Murphy Law Firm represents injured workers in all aspects of their injury and will bring all claims possible.
-Our firm specializes in creating multiple avenues of recovery to ensure our clients are made whole and maximize the value of every claim.
+Murphy Law Firm represents injured workers in all aspects of their injury and will pursue all claims possible.
+Our firm specializes in creating multiple avenues of recovery to ensure our clients are "made whole," by maximizing the value of every claim.
 We regularly recover for clients using multiple claims tailored uniquely for each client's situation.

 - $1,635,000.00 recovered on behalf of a client injured at work in workers' compensation and social security disability benefits.